lisp-mirror/trivial-utilities/README.md

     *ARGS* - A property list of keyword-value pairs
     *BODY* - Code to be executed and which uses the extracted keys.

-- [macro] MAKE-DOC-UPDATER COMPONENT DOC-ROOT-SECTION

-    A macro to generate a documentation updating method specialized for *COMPONENT*. *DOC-ROOT-SECTION* indicates the MGL-PAX root section.

-- [generic-function] UPDATE-DOC COMPONENT &OPTIONAL FILE-NAME

-    The generic function used to update the documentation of a project identified by *COMPONENT*. *FILE-NAME* defaults to "README.md".

 ## License Information

 This library is released under the MIT License.
 Please refer to the [LICENSE](https://gitlab.com/ediethelm/trivial-utilities/blob/master/LICENSE "License") to get the full licensing text.